stronnag/bbl2kml/README.md

 ## `fl2mqtt`

-The MQTT option (BulletGCSS) requires a MQTT broker URI, which may include a username/password and cafile if you require authentication and/or encryption.
+The MQTT option (BulletGCSS) uses a MQTT broker URI, which may include a username/password and cafile if you require authentication and/or encryption.
+It can also generate compatible log files that may be replayed by BulletGCSS' internal log palyer (without requiring a MQTT broker).

 ```
 $ fl2mqtt --help